Edmund’s brother, Jasper

 The marriage of Edmund’s parents had been kept secret due to the fact that Owen was a commoner and Catherine had not sought the King’s permission to marry.
-By this time it was well known.
+By this time the marriage was common knowledge.

 Edmund’s father was granted the status and rights of an Englishman.